 With this new year, Markus and I are experimenting with a new "look" for our company.
-The logo on the top of each page was designed by Carol Mancini, the wonderful graphic artist/web designer who collaborated with us to create the logo for our Cape Cod magic convention, Oceanside Magic Invitational.
-(Check it out--note the tiny magic wands in place of lighthouse beams, and the fan of cards cleverly hidden in the scallop shell!
+Our new logo was designed by Carol Mancini, the wonderful graphic artist/web designer who collaborated with us to create the logo for our Cape Cod magic convention, Oceanside Magic Invitational.
+(Pictured here--note the tiny magic wands in place of lighthouse beams, and the fan of cards cleverly hidden in the scallop shell!
 At the risk of seeming immodest, those were my only little contributions to the effort).

 But back to Steelgrave Magic.
 A logo that reads "Magic of The Steelgraves" kept coming out being far too lengthy, so we condensed it.
-It's at the top of each page here.
 We're planning to change the font, though, as one of our colleagues uses it in his promotion; so this is an interim design.
-Do you like it so far?

 Other changes have been made to this website; browse around; as the only magic duo in Maine, we've got lots of different show options to suit your many different event needs.

 In this new year, always remember to look for the MAGIC in your life!
 And if we can help you add some, just remember "Steelgrave Magic".

 Just added a new section to this website, describing our specially-designed magic shows for Cub Scout Packs in Maine, New Hampshire, and Massachusetts!

 It's already early January, and most Blue and Gold Dinners tend to be held between February and June, depending on state.
 There is still time to book your event with us!
 Check out our new pages, which include lots of great photos of an actual performance, as well as more details about where we are able to travel for these "birthday parties for Scouting".